Family law covers everything that has to do with the legal obligations and rights of people in family relationships.

 CHILDREN’S AID SOCIETY

 When the Children’s Aid Society get involved in child welfare matters things can become complicated in a hurry.
-While some family lawyers prefer not to take matters where Children’s Aid are involved, I am willing to.
+While some family lawyers prefer not to take matters where Children’s Aid are involved, such matter have been handled by our office.

 Moving away with your children becomes more difficult after separation because if the other parent doesn’t allow it, then you will need to apply to the Court for permission to move.
-I can assist parents who want to leave.
-If you are a parent or relative of a child who wants a parent to stay, then I can assist with that as well.
+We can assist parents who want to leave.
+If you are a parent or relative of a child who wants a parent to stay, then this is a matter, which can be handled here as well.

 Visit My Services to learn more about the other services I offer.